stolostron/rhacm-docs/.github/ISSUE_TEMPLATE.md

 - [ ] [ACM 1.0 tech preview]

 **Note:** ID will update the current version and the two previous versions (n-2).
-For earlier versions, we will address only P1 or Sev 1 Bugs for releases in support.
+For earlier versions, we will address only P1 or Sev 1 customer reported bugs for releases in support.

 ## Locations of the suggested changes?